Mook-as/stackato-doc/user/deploy/stackatoyml.rst

 .. note::

-  Used with the :ref:`Legacy buildpack <buildpacks-built-in>` only.
+  Used with the :ref:`Legacy buildpack <buildpacks-legacy>` only.
 When using other buildpacks, create a `Procfile <https://devcenter.heroku.com/articles/procfile>`__ in the application's root directory.